 The Cyprus International Trust is among the most documented structures in international wealth planning.
-Every law firm in Nicosia publishes a guide to its eligibility requirements, its tax advantages, and the steps involved in establishing one.
-The legal threshold for creation is not the challenge.
-The challenge is understanding what the structure actually requires over the years that follow — and why trusts that are correctly created are so frequently improperly operated.
+Every law firm in Cyprus publishes a guide to eligibility, tax advantages, and the steps to establish one.
+The legal threshold is not the challenge.
+The challenge is what the structure requires over the years that follow, and why correctly created trusts are so frequently improperly operated.

-The International Trusts Law of Cyprus, enacted in 1992 and amended in 2012 and 2013, is a well-developed framework.
-Its requirements are clear: a non-Cyprus-resident settlor, non-Cyprus-resident beneficiaries in the preceding calendar year, at least one Cyprus-resident trustee throughout the trust’s lifetime, and the three certainties that define a valid express trust in any common law jurisdiction.
-A competent lawyer can have the structure drafted and executed in a matter of weeks.
-That is precisely where most adviser conversations about the Cyprus International Trust end.
+The International Trusts Law of Cyprus, enacted in 1992 and amended in 2012 and 2013, sets clear formation requirements: a non-Cyprus-resident settlor and non-Cyprus-resident beneficiaries in the calendar year preceding creation, at least one Cyprus-resident trustee throughout the trust's lifetime, and the three certainties of any valid express trust.
+These residency conditions apply at creation; beneficiaries who later become Cyprus residents do not void the trust.
+A competent lawyer can draft and execute the structure in weeks.
+That is precisely where most adviser conversations end.
 It is also where the more important conversation should begin.

 A Cyprus International Trust holds assets outside the settlor's personal estate.
 The assets transferred into the trust become legally owned by the trustee.
 They no longer form part of the settlor's estate for probate, succession, or enforcement purposes.
 Within the limits of the two-year creditor challenge period for fraudulent dispositions, they are protected from future claims against the settlor and from the succession rules that would otherwise govern the settlor's estate.
 The protection is genuine.

 What the structure does not achieve is invisibility.
-The register of trusts in Cyprus is not public, but it is accessible to tax authorities, customs, MOKAS, and other competent supervisory bodies.
+The Cyprus Trust Beneficial Ownership Register (CyTBOR) is not publicly searchable, but it is accessible to competent authorities and, in defined AML contexts, to any party that can demonstrate a legitimate interest.
 A Cyprus International Trust provides confidentiality from public access and from creditors after the limitation period.
 It does not create non-disclosure for tax reporting purposes.
 Settlors who are tax residents of CRS-participating jurisdictions remain subject to reporting obligations on the financial accounts associated with the trust.
 The assets are protected.
 They are not hidden.
-These are different things, and the distinction matters when the structure is being designed and when it is being explained to the settlor.
+These are different things, and the distinction matters both when the structure is designed and when it is explained to the settlor.

 The trustee is not a formality